-For those whose ethical principles are "divine", it is easy to talk about religious ethics; since all moral codes are reduced to divine will (Richler, 2008:74-5).
-But problems which these people are encountered with, such as ascribing good attributes to God, get them into trouble; for there is no criterion beside divine will upon which God to be ascribed to those attributes and purified from other attributes.
+For those whose ethical principles are "divine", it is easy to talk about religious ethics; since all moral codes are reduced to divine will.2 But problems which these people are encountered with, such as ascribing good attributes to God, get them into trouble; for there is no criterion beside divine will upon which God to be ascribed to those attributes and purified from other attributes.
 This is the same problem which Asharites were grappled with in Islamic world.

 On the contrary, if we take moral orders as independent from God as some Mu'tazilae does believe so, it would get us into another trouble: viz. limiting divine power and his active sovereignty.
-In the contest between these two schools, first school was accused of misconstruing "Unity of the Attributes" (or belief in all perfect attributes of God) and the second was also accused of its failure in explaining "Unity of the Acts" (or belief in all-powerfulness of God) (Motahhari, 2004:24-9).
-Avoiding excess and negligence, some others like a part of Mu'tazilae and Shiites chose the third way, according their Imams' teachings, to escape the dilemmas of "Unity of the Attributes" and "Unity of the Acts" in their explanation of "Essential Goodness" and "Rational Goodness".
-This is also the rise of "The Inclusion of Justice" as one of Mu'tazilae and Shiites most important articles of faith (Sobhani, 1999:192-4).
+In the contest between these two schools, first school was accused of misconstruing "Unity of the Attributes" and the second was also accused of its failure in explaining "Unity of the Acts".
+Avoiding excess and negligence, Shiites chose the third way, according their Imams' teachings, to escape the dilemmas of "Unity of the Attributes" and "Unity of the Acts" in their explanation of "Essential Goodness" and "Rational Goodness".
+This is also the rise of "The Inclusion of Justice" as one of Shiites most important articles of faith.
+4

 If we believe in "rational good and badness" in ethics, then we should follow the reason in our quest for getting knowledge of goodness and badness in human thought; hence, there remains no room for the divine point of view.
 On the other hand, those who study ethics secularly are also of the opinion that human thought is sufficient for arriving at moral orders.
 Now this question can be asked that taking these considerations as the premise can we talk about religious ethics generally and Islamic ethics specially?
 If so, what is the criterion for its being Islamic?
-What difference will Islamic ethics have with secularist ethics?
+What difference will Islamic ethics with Shiite attitude have with secularist ethics?

-Medical ethics in the West is founded on principles which have been appraised and accepted based on secularism.
-It is evident that Islamic ethics will have much in common with secularist ethics.
+Medical ethics in the west is founded on principles which have been appraised and accepted based on secularism.
+It is evident that Islamic ethics will has much in common with secularist ethics.
 Nevertheless, what differences do these two ethics have which - regarding previously mentioned considerations - will be the distinctive property of Islamic ethics?
 In most of philosophical inquires on ethics some investigations have also been done on the relation between religion and ethics, but there has not been yet proposed an exhaustive model for it.
-In this paper a model is proposed which shows the distinctive properties of Islamic ethics on the basis of existing beliefs on the relation of religion and ethics.
-We believe that for preparing medical ethics' codes in Islamic societies these categories should be applied to pave the way for talking about Islamic medical ethics.
+In this paper a model is proposed which shows the distinctive properties of Islamic ethics (with Shiite attitude) on the basis of existing beliefs on the relation of religion and ethics.
+We believe that for preparing medical ethics' codes in our society these categories should be applied to pave the way for talking about Islamic medical ethics.
 The application of these categories to medical ethics' codes is another task which must be done through a most extensive study.